luchris429/purejaxrl/README.md

 ## Performance

-Our implementation runs 10x faster than [CleanRL's PyTorch baselines](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo.py), as shown in the single-thread performance plot.
+Without vectorization, our implementation runs 10x faster than [CleanRL's PyTorch baselines](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo.py), as shown in the single-thread performance plot.

 Cartpole                   |  Minatar-Breakout
 :-------------------------:|:-------------------------:
 ![](docs/cartpole_plot_seconds.png)  |  ![](docs/minatar_plot_seconds.png)

+With vectorized training, we can train 2048 PPO agents in half the time it takes to train a single PyTorch PPO agent on a single GPU.
 The vectorized agent training allows for simultaneous training across multiple seeds, rapid hyperparameter tuning, and even evolutionary Meta-RL.
-With vectorized training, we can train 2048 PPO agents in half the time it takes to train a single PyTorch PPO agent on a single GPU.

 Vectorised Cartpole        |  Vectorised Minatar-Breakout :-------------------------:|:-------------------------: